-We and Forza plan to use open-source software in connection with their products have, from time to time, faced claims challenging the use of open-source software and/or compliance with open-source iscense terms.
-As a result, we or Forza could be subject to suits by partices claiming ownership of what are believed to be open-source software or claiming noncompliance with open-source iscenses may require users who distribute proprietary software containing or linked to open-source software to publicly disclose all or part of the source code to such proprietary software and/or make available any derivative works of the open-source code under the same open-source license, which could include proprietary source code.
-In such cases, the open-source software license may also restrict us or Forza from charging fees to licensees for their use of our or Forza's software.
+We and Forza plan to use open-source software in connection with the development and deployment of our and Forza's products and services.
+Companies that use open-source software in connection with their products have, from time to time, faced claims challenging the use of open-source software and/or compliance with open-source license terms.
+As a result, we or Forza could be subject to suits by parties claiming ownership of what are believed to be open-source software or claiming noncompliance with open- source licensing terms.
+Some open-source software licenses may require users who distribute proprietary software containing or linked to open- source software to publicly disclose all or part of the source code to such proprietary software and/or make available any derivative works of the open-source code under the same open- source license, which could include proprietary source code.
+In such cases, the open- source software license may also restrict us or Forza from charging fees to licensees for their use of our or Forza's software.
 While we and Forza will monitor the use of open-source software and try to ensure that open-source software is not used in a manner that would subject our or Forza's proprietary source code to these requirements and restrictions, such use could inadvertently occur, in part because open-source license terms are often ambiguous and have generally not been interpreted by U.S. or foreign courts.